Our 2017 Missions Emphasis Sunday on October 15, was very informative.

 Paul and Robin Johnson

 Paul and Robin have been involved with missionary work among the indigenous tribes of South America for many years.
 Much of their time, over the years and continuing on until today, has been spent ministering among the tribes in Peru and Bolivia.
 Paul’s work includes surveys and strategy sessions with missionaries seeking to reach the unreached people of this area.
 In addition, he has been involved with tribal pastors’ conferences, tribal leadership conferences, and partnering with FAIENAP, the tribal church association in that area which has begun to send out missionaries of their own to other parts of that region.
-The Johnsons have expanded their vision by being strategically involved with an organization called ALTECO, a consortium of organizations, churches and businesses that have invested of themselves in the Amazon region.
+The Johnsons have expanded their vision by being strategically involved with an organization called ALTECO, a consortium of organizations, churches and businesses that have invested of themselves for the cause of Christ in the Amazon region.

 David and Linda Lackey

 David and Linda have served the Lord with Wycliffe Bible Translators for over thirty years.
 They started their missionary service in Colombia, South America, where Dave was involved in an aviation ministry, assisting the missionaries and churches of that area.
 They relocated to Wycliffe’s JAARS support center in Waxhaw, North Carolina, where they were involved in staff placement and missionary appointee support.
 In August 2005, they moved once again, this time to Washington State where Dave has assumed the role of Wycliffe’s Personnel Administrator for the Northwest USA region.
-Linda has continued in her role of assisting accepted missionary candidates in getting out to the mission field.

 Woody and Sue Lewis